mikechew/os/linux/iscsi.md

 iscsiadm: No active sessions.
 ```

-To log out of iSCSI sessions and delete the cache:
+To log out of iSCSI sessions and delete the cache (remove the node), prevent the session from re-establishing:
 ```
 # iscsiadm -m node -T iqn.1986-03.com.ibm -p 172.24.50.41 -o delete

+# ls /var/lib/iscsi/nodes/<iqn>
+If the IQN exists, it should be deleted.
+Remove any entries that are stale from /var/lib/iscsi/send_targets/, /dev/disk/by-scsibus/ and /dev/disk/by-scsid/ directory as well.
 ```

 ```